Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Backbone Subnetwork

 Define a \textbf{connector node} $v$ for a given leader $u$ as a follower of $u$ which, in the backbone, is a node in the path between $v$ and another leader at most 3 hops away from it.
 Algorithm \emph{Backbone-Creation} sets up all leaders as members of the backbone and then for each leader, chooses a constant size subset of its followers to be connectors.

 Once \emph{Tree-Grower} and \emph{Tree-Cutter} are run, Algorithm \emph{Backbone-Creation} proceeds in 4 stages.
 Let us assume each stage consists of a leader passing the token to all its followers and allowing them as well as itself to transmit.
 The first stage consists of all followers announcing that they are followers of a given leader.
-The second stage consists of followers announcing their leaders and $<leader, follower>$ pairs they hear in the previous stage.
+The second stage consists of followers announcing their leaders and $\langle leader, follower\rangle$ pairs they hear in the previous stage.
 Leaders designate some their followers to act as connectors to other leaders.
-The third stage consists of leaders and their followers transmitting who is a connector and who isn't.
+The third stage consists of leaders and their followers transmitting who is a connector and who is not.
 The final stage consists of all nodes belonging to the backbone transmitting that they belong.
 Thus, nodes develop a local view of the backbone.
+These four stages correspond to the sub-procedures \emph{Backbone-Follower-Announce}, \emph{Backbone-Follower-Extended-Announce}, \emph{Backbone-Connector-Announce}, and \emph{Backbone-Belong-Announce} respectively.
+When calling these sub-procedures, we omit any parameters as it is assumed that they are called within the context of \emph{Backbone-Creation} and thus have access to all relevant data.

 \alglanguage{pseudocode}